splunk/SCOUT/README.md

 All other fields can be left as they are.

 <img src="assets/config.png">

 ### Data Frame Generation

 This lightweight utility tool parses selected or all Splunk detections from the Security Content Detection folder.
 Thousands of YAML files are processed and converted into a structured DataFrame, enabling efficient parsing, filtering, and data visualization.

-Figure 2 illustrates how this tool allows users to select specific detections to focus on.
+Figure below, illustrates how this tool allows users to select specific detections to focus on.
 In this example, all detections are chosen.

 <img src="assets/data.png">